openstf/minicap/README.md

 You're now ready to proceed.

 Building requires [NDK](https://developer.android.com/tools/sdk/ndk/index.html), and is known to work with at least with NDK Revision 10e (May 2015).
-Older versions do not work due to the lack of `.asm` file support for x86_64.
+Older versions do not work due to the lack of `.asm` file support for x86_64. **Important note: NDK 15 no longer supports Android platforms earlier than SDK level 14.
+This means that if compiled on NDK 15 or later, the binaries may or may not work on earlier platforms (e.g. Android 2.3, Android 2.3.3).**

 Then it's simply a matter of invoking `ndk-build`.